Fragrance-Free Sunscreens for Sensitive Skin: 5 Top Picks

 ✅ Pros

-• Soothing feel when skin is dry or sensitized
+• Comforting feel for dry or sensitized skin

 ❌ Cons

-• Noticeable white cast for many skin tones
+• Noticeable white cast on many skin tones

 • Thicker texture can feel heavy on oily skin